Healthdirect Free Australian health advice you can count on.

 What are the symptoms of Charcot-Marie-Tooth disease?

-Most people with CMT show the first signs of the condition by the age of 20.
-Problems usually develop first in the muscles that support the feet, then later in the hands.
+Most people with CMT first show signs of the condition by the age of 20 years.

 Symptoms vary from person to person, but can include: